thinknxg/project-plus/README.md

 ### Prerequisites

-ERPNext app and Frappe HR apps are mandatory for ProjectIT PWA mobile app to work through.
+ERPNext app and Frappe HR app are mandatory for ProjectIT PWA mobile app to install.

 ## Installation Instructions :